 - Struggling with police who are trying to handcuff you after placing you under arrest;

 - Continually blocking access through a doorway or laneway to prevent police from searching it;

 - Encouraging or egging on a mate to throw something at police; or

 - Telling someone to run away from Police who are trying to arrest them.

-To convict you of Resisting Police, the prosecution must prove each of the following matters beyond reasonable doubt:
+To convict a person of resisting police, the prosecution must prove each of the following matters beyond a reasonable doubt: